Pre-employment screening: Working With Children Checks and Police Checks

 Table 1 outlines the relevant legislation in each state and territory and explains the type of system in place in each.

 For a more detailed description of the state/territory requirements for obtaining a Working with Children Check, see Part B: State and Territory Requirements.

 Professional registration and child safety policy development

-In addition to child-related employment legislation, all states and territories have legislation that requires people who wish to register in certain occupations (e.g., teachers, doctors or childcare workers) to be screened for criminal offences.
-This means that even if child-related employment legislation did not exist there are still requirements for adults working in certain occupations to undergo screening (e.g., the Education and Training Reform Act 2006 [Vic.]; the Medical Practitioners Registration Act 2001 [Qld]; the Child Care Act 2001 [Tas.]).
-Where registration requirements require screening, certain persons are exempt from Working With Children Check requirements (e.g., in Victoria, persons registered under the Education and Training Reform Act 2006).
+In addition to child-related employment legislation, all states and territories have legislation that requires people who wish to register in certain occupations (e.g. teachers, doctors or child care workers) to be screened for criminal offences.
+This means that even if child-related employment legislation did not exist, there are still requirements for adults working in certain occupations to undergo screening (e.g. the Education and Training Reform Act 2006 (Vic.); the Medical Practitioners Registration Act 2001 (Qld); the Child Care Act 2001 (Tas.)).
+Where professional registration requirements require screening, certain persons are exempt from the WWCC (e.g. in Victoria, persons registered under the Education and Training Reform Act 2006).

-Organisations may also have developed their own policies that require employees and volunteers to undergo criminal record checks.
+Organisations may also have developed their own policies that require employees and volunteers to undergo National Police Checks.
 State and territory police provide criminal history checks to individuals and organisations wishing to obtain Police Checks for employment, voluntary work and occupation-related licensing or registration purposes.